 A mood, or mood state, is more persistent than an emotion but similar in character.
 It can last a few hours or a few days, but generally resolves on its own.
-We can be in an anxious mood state, feeling generally anxious, a depressed mood state, feeling generally sad or hopeless or unmotivated, or an angry mood state, which I think is better described as irritable.
+We can be in an anxious mood state, feeling generally anxious, a depressed mood state, feeling generally sad or hopeless or unmotivated, or an angry or irritable mood state.
 In an irritable mood state we are really cranky.
 Things that may normally not bother us too much may seriously annoy us.
 We tend to over-react, snap, or explode.
-This mood state often reflects physiologic distress, as in situations of immune activation (when we’re sick), unmet primary needs (when we’re hungry or tired) or under stress (work deadline, interpersonal conflict).
-We can be in a happy mood state too, or an excited mood state, when something good is going on.
-And there is a special word – “euthymic” – for a neutral or okay mood state.

 When we experience negative mood states that are prolonged or severe and interfere with our functioning at work, at home, or in relationships, we call it a mood disorder – an anxiety disorder or a depressive disorder.
 There are different types of anxiety disorder – generalized, social, panic, and obsessive-compulsive disorders, and different depressive disorders – persistent depressive disorder, and major depressive disorder.
+Core features of depression are feelings of hopelessness, lack of motivation and initiative, and poor concentration.
+These reflect, in terms of our systems model, the lack of a positive charge.
 Bipolar disorder is a condition characterized by periods of severely depressed mood state and irritable or elevated mood state (too excited, can’t sleep, thoughts are racing), which can be associated with irrational thoughts and beliefs.
 In children, sudden and intense fluctuations in mood, usually with irritability and angry outbursts, is called disruptive mood dysregulation disorder.

 The Affective System